 South Carolina is a tax-friendly state with a relatively low cost of living.
 This makes it an ideal destination for active adults who are looking for an affordable retirement location.
-Homeowners over the age of 65 qualify for certain tax exemptions.
-Furthermore, social security and many disability payments are not taxable.
+Homeowners over 65 qualify for certain tax exemptions.
+Further, social security and many disability payments are not taxable.
 Home median prices are often below the national average, although homes in some popular South Carolina cities can be more expensive.
+However, active adults can still achieve an affordable retirement along the South Carolina coast.

 2. Desirable Climate